mochtod/ssb-build-server-web/cline_docs/progress.md

 - Implementation of the variables file generation function
 - Update of Atlantis integration for containerized setup
 - Creation of detailed documentation for containerized Atlantis setup
+- Combination of the SSB Build Server Web and VM workspace repositories
+- Configuration of Docker Compose for the combined setup
+- Creation of directory structure for the combined repository

 ## Blockers